CodeYourFuture/curriculum/common-content/en/module/onboarding/application/index.md

 You will receive an email within two weeks of completing ITD, inviting you to begin this course as a Learner.
 All operational details should be linked in this email.
 If you have not received an email, please tell us at contact@codeyourfuture.io.

+Log in to your [Course Portal](https://application-process.codeyourfuture.io/).
+This the same portal you used to complete ITD.
+A new set of steps should have appeared.
+These are the steps to complete ITP.

-If you have been invited, please now continue...
+If you are all signed up and logged in, please now continue...